mpous/ignition-visionclient-launcher-balena/README.md

 ### Run Ignition Vision Client on the balena device

+Once the application has been deployed successfully on your fleet and your device, you can follow these instructions.

 Get into the device on balenaCloud.
 Go to the Terminal and access to the service `xserver`.
 In order to start the xserver server, type

 ```